twoutlook/django2.1-lab/docs/intro/tutorial02.rst

 .. note::
     For beginner or rapid local development, use default database.

+    You should see AUTHENTICATION AND AUTHORIZATION and your newly created user.

 .. warning::
     Consider python manage.py shell as another topic.